 Minimally Invasive Approaches to Treating a Blocked Common Bile Duct

-Iswanto Sucandy, MD, FACS, advanced HPB surgeon at the AdventHealth Digestive Institute Tampa (DI), recently described an alternative solution to a large audience of general surgeons at the Society for Robotic & Digital Surgery’s virtual World Robotics Symposium in August 2020.
+Iswanto Sucandy, MD, FACS, advanced HPB surgeon at the AdventHealth Digestive Institute Tampa (DI), recently described an alternative solution to a large audience of general surgeons at the Society for Robotic and Digital Surgery’s virtual World Robotics Symposium in August 2020.
 Dr. Sucandy explained how he and his colleagues, Alexander Rosemurgy, MD, FACS, and Sharona Ross, MD, FACS, advanced foregut and HPB surgeons, use the surgical robot to offer a minimally invasive approach for common bile duct exploration.

 “Ten to 15 percent of patients with symptomatic gallstones also have stones in their common bile duct,” says Dr. Sucandy.
 If patients cannot find a surgeon experienced in treating both conditions with a single operation, it’s common for them to have a cholecystectomy followed by a later ERCP to treat stones in the bile duct.
 “When these patients are unable to be treated through an ERCP, having robotic surgery is a safer approach that can give them all of the benefits of a minimally invasive procedure, including less pain, less chance for complications and a faster recovery,” Dr. Sucandy states.